Yellow-throated Greenbul

 About the Yellow-throated Greenbul

 The Yellow-throated Greenbul belongs to the family Pycnonotidae, within the order Passeriformes.
-These birds typically live average 3-5 years in the wild..
+These birds typically live average 5-8 years, with a maximum recorded of 10 years..

 How to Identify a Yellow-throated Greenbul